 Other people keep digging.
 They can’t accept that I don’t have a plan, or at least an idea of what I’ll be doing.
 These conversations are a test of patience (since I’m not entirely comfortable with the amount of unknowns in my life right now and it’s a challenge for me that I don’t always like to have poked and prodded), but more constructively – it’s a little insight into our society’s view of life planning and design.

-There is a pre-made life design template that we are born into; it includes growing up, getting an education, landing a good job, meeting and marrying somebody, buying a house, and having kids.
+There is a pre-made life design template that North Americans are born into; it includes growing up, getting an education, landing a good job, meeting and marrying somebody, buying a house, and having kids.
 Some people, after having completed this circuit of events, realize they don’t like their job/spouse/kids and turn everything upside down in the name of a mid-life crisis.
 We’ve come to accept the rash of 20-year marriage breakdowns and Porsche purchases as another step to this cycle of life.

 But this pre-made life design template is rigidly antiquated, and many people are rejecting it for a more fulfilling lifestyle.